B4PT0R/streamlit_notebook/README.md

 Streamlit Notebook doesn't do anything too hacky with Streamlit's internals and only uses the stable Streamlit API for its own functionning.
 You can think of it as an extension, rather than a replacement.
 It will adapt seamlessly to any future versions of Streamlit you may want to install, thus letting you benefit from new widgets or features in your notebooks.

-*Note*: It uses the new `width='stretch'` instead of the now deprecated `use_container_width=True` parameter to control its own widgets layout, thus requiring Streamlit 1.52.0 or higher.
+*Note*: It uses the new `width='stretch'` instead of the now deprecated `use_container_width=True` parameter to control its own widgets layout.
+It also supports the `scope` parameter in its rerun mechanism as well as `run_every` for fragments, thus requiring Streamlit 1.52.0 or higher.

 ## Real-World Example